 - Each week begins on Monday morning.
-At this time, the instructor will post the background case study response and discussion questions written by the facilitating student. - Due time of postings: First posting is required from each student no later than Tuesday by 10:00 p.m. each week (we encourage early posting, beginning Monday).
-Last posting is required from each student no later than Friday by 10:00 p.m.
+Prior to this time, usually on Saturday, the facilitating student will post a background summary for the case study and discussion questions. - Due time of postings: First posting is required from each student no later than Tuesday by 11:59 p.m. each week (we encourage early posting, beginning Monday).
+Last posting is required from each student no later than Friday by 11:59 p.m.
 After this time, the facilitating student and the instructor will not go back and look at any week that is over.
-Responses posted late will not be reviewed (only exceptional circumstances will be considered; in such case, please contact the instructor ahead of time). - Instructor will review students' postings at least twice a week and provide individual feedback when required.
+Responses posted late will not be reviewed.
+Only exceptional circumstances will be considered; in such case, please contact the instructor ahead of time. - Instructor will review students' postings and provide individual feedback when required.

-3. Individual Assignment: Create a Case Study - Assignment 3.
-Value: 30%.
-DUE: DECEMBER 7, 2020
+3. Individual Assignment: Create a Case Study - Value: 30%.
+DUE: DECEMBER 6, 2021